apache/cordova-docs/docs/en/edge/guide/getting-started/android/index.md

 - In the root directory of the project, create two new directories:
  	- **/libs**
  	- **assets/www**
-- Copy **phonegap.js** from your PhoneGap download earlier to **assets/www**
+- Copy **cordova.js** from your PhoneGap download earlier to **assets/www**
-- Copy **phonegap.jar** from your PhoneGap download earlier to **/libs**
+- Copy **cordova.jar** from your PhoneGap download earlier to **/libs**
 - Copy **xml** folder from your PhoneGap download earlier to **/res**
 - Make a few adjustments too the project's main Java file found in the **src** folder in Eclipse: (view image below)
 	- Change the class's extend from **Activity** to **DroidGap**
 	- Replace the **setContentView()** line with **super.loadUrl("file:///android_asset/www/index.html");**
-	- Add **import com.phonegap.*;**
+	- Add **import org.apache.cordova.*;**
-	- Remove **import android.app.Activity;**

 	![](img/guide/getting-started/android/javaSrc.jpg)
-- You might experience an error here, where Eclipse can't find phonegap-1.0.0.jar.
+- You might experience an error here, where Eclipse can't find cordova-1.5.0.jar.
 In this case, right click on the /libs folder and go to Build Paths/ &gt; Configure Build Paths.
-Then, in the Libraries tab, add phonegap-1.0.0.jar to the Project.
+Then, in the Libraries tab, add cordova-1.5.0.jar to the Project.
 If Eclipse is being temperamental, you might need to refresh (F5) the project once again.
 - Right click on AndroidManifest.xml and select **Open With &gt; Text Editor**
 - Paste the following permissions under versionName: (view image below)